NilayJarsaniya/student-management-system-cpp/README.md

-# student-management-system-cpp
-A console-based Student Management System developed in C++ that allows users to add, update, delete, and display student records.
-The application uses file handling to store data persistently and follows a menu-driven approach for efficient and user-friendly operations.
+# Student Management System (C++)

+## 📌 Description
+A console-based application to manage student records using file handling in C++.

+## 🚀 Features
+- Add Student
+- Display All Students
+- Search Student
+- Update Student
+- Delete Student

+## 🛠️ Technologies Used
+- C++
+- File Handling

+## ▶️ How to Run
+1. Compile the code using:
+   g++ main.cpp -o app
+2. Run:
+   ./app

+## 📂 File Used
+- students.dat (stores records)

+## 👨‍💻 Author
+Your Name